 What to do then?
 How can you be realistic and at the same time harden yourself through struggle?
 Life will often present you enough scenarios to do that.
 As, Viktor Frankl said, the meaning of life is finding the answers to the questions life asks of you.
 You can always rely on life to present you with difficult questions.
 It’s the matter of realizing the opportunity that is presented to you, being thankful, and trying to absolute best to not only make the best out of the struggle but to thrive and to come out of it an improved individual.

-Apart from life itself, one can also be his or her own implementor of struggle.
+You can also voluntarily take on struggle.
 Disciplining yourself and dedicating yourself to something other than mere pleasures and wants can test your will.
 This can be done through waking up early and working out, forcing yourself to jog at 6 am can do the trick.
 Dieting, fasting, cutting out the pleasurable food that you wish for but are killing you.
 Go a day or two without eating and see what you are capable of.
 Fear setting, setting goals and committing yourself to do what makes you uncomfortable.
 Often times doing what is uncomfortable is where the growth comes from because that is a struggle to complete.
 We don’t want to do what is uncomfortable.
 We want what is easy.
-What is comfortable.

 Self inflicting struggle will make you grow as a person because it makes you adjust to what you don’t like and eventually make that a part of your character.
 That is what all the heroes do in the fictional tales.
 That is what all the people I admire have done or are doing their life.
 The thing that is difficult is the things you have to be the most grateful to.
 This mindset is healthy.
 With this mindset those difficult times become obstacles rather than barriers.
 Obstacles that can be overcome.
 Sometimes you have to put those obstacles in front of yourself in order to see what you are made of.
 Other times life will do it for you.
 The ones life puts in front of you will be harder so, it is best to practice on your own, to keep sharp and keep in shape so when the time comes for the real test, you are ready.